RubenGevorgyan96/owlTop/README.md

-# Fun project with next.js
+# owlTop project with next.js
 to run the app use npm run dev